rolling-scopes-school/tasks/stage1/modules/clean-code/materials/commits.md

 ### PR should not contain:

-- Commented code.
+- Commented out code.
-- Some extra files, autogenerated code, node_modules folder etc. Use `.gitignore` for such cases.
+- Any extra files, autogenerated code, node_modules folder etc. Use `.gitignore` for such cases.
 [More](https://git-scm.com/docs/gitignore)